sud0n1m/iamnotaprogrammer.com/_posts/2012-07-28-Watch-olympics-streaming-free.md

 I use a service called [Vyprvpn](http://www.goldenfrog.com/vyprvpn) which is $14.99 a month.
 I get it as part of a bundle with a subscription to [Giganews](http://www.giganews.com/?c=gn681153).
 That's how I connect with a VPN to the UK.
 And you can too.

+**update:** In the comments on Hacker News, someone recommended [Unblock Us](http://unblock-us.com/).
+I've tested it and it works great.
+You change your DNS settings, so it's more steps to turn it on / off, very simple and inexpensive.
+I have no clue how it does what it does.

 ## Ethical and Legal Considerations

 In the UK people pay £145.50 per year (US $228) for a TV License for their household.
 This pays for the ridiculously high standard of TV broadcasting that the BBC provides.
 There are no commercials on BBC channels.
 Sporting events are broadcast uninterrupted.
 Live TV and old shows are available online to stream for free.